James McGlaughlin

 James McGlaughlin frequently writes and presents on international arbitration topics, particularly in relation to energy sector disputes and the ‘Green Transition’, including:

-• "The Impact of Multilateral Investment Treaties in Resolving Investment Disputes in the Energy and Mining Sectors: Lessons from the European Experience", The Palgrave Handbook of Arbitration in the African Energy and Mining Sectors (forthcoming).
+• "The Impact of Multilateral Investment Treaties in Resolving Investment Disputes in the Energy and Mining Sectors: Lessons from the European Experience", The Palgrave Handbook of Arbitration in the African Energy and Mining Sectors (March 2024).

 • "Big Shoes to Fill?
 Exploring Potential Legal Frameworks to Govern Foreign Energy Investments in an Energy Charter Treaty Lacuna", Kluwer Arbitration Blog (9 May 2023).